TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

 ### 3. Lab

 * Students work to create a Tic-Tac-Toe game that allows turns (up to 9), building on their previous work.
+* Alternatively, students work to create a buffet table ordering program that fills several orders, building on their previous work.

 ### 4. Debrief